School Street FAQs

 How will the School Street be monitored?

-We will undertake a range of measures to monitor and assess the School Street, which includes:
+We will undertake a range of measures to monitor and assess the School Street, which may include:

 How will this be enforced and is this legal?

-Failure to comply with the signage may result in a Moving Motor Vehicle Offence that is enforceable by the Police.
+Failure to comply with the signage may result in a Moving Motor Vehicle Offence.

 Will School Streets disadvantage blue badge holders?